 - Integration with hardware

 The importance of software testing

-How does your IT supplier test?
+How does your software developer test?

 Many companies employ freelancers who often do not have the infrastructure or time needed to test their own output.
-Besides, many programmers overlook mistakes when they are the ones who test what they have developed.
+Besides, many developers overlook mistakes when they are the ones who test what they have developed.

 The problem is, when you are the one who developed the system, you often test with the same data and in the same way.
 It is then easy to overlook mistakes which may have been more obvious to other people who were not part of the initial development.

 Testing should be done by QA testers who are experienced and whose sole job is to test.
 First, they will be much faster at it.
-Second, their experience enables them to spot errors quickly and document them properly so the programmers can fix the bugs.
+Second, their experience enables them to spot errors quickly and document them properly so the developers can fix the bugs.

 A bit about automated and unit testing